tjebo/eye/cran-comments.md

 * Conversion issue fixes:
     - va_methods fixed conversion to and from snellen decimal
     - clean_va removes non-snellen character strings
-    - va() simplified "from" argument to logical value, argument now called "from_logmar"
+    - va() removed "from" argument and simplified to logical argument "from_logmar"
+    - va() added argument "mixed" for more flexibility in cases of mixed
+      notation.

 ## Resubmission
 This is a resubmission.
 In this version I have: